hvianna/audioMotion-analyzer/readme.md

 ### `toggleFullscreen()`

-Toggles full-screen mode.
+Toggles fullscreen mode.
 As per [API specification](https://fullscreen.spec.whatwg.org/), fullscreen requests must be triggered by user activation, so you must call this function from within an event handler or otherwise the request will be denied.

 ### `toggleLeds( [boolean] )`